Don't Wait to Diagnose AMD

 Stages of AMD

 As a progressive disease, AMD reveals itself in stages.
-Detecting AMD at the subclinical level offers patients the best chance to prevent blindness.
+Earlier detection and proactive disease monitoring offers patients the best chance to prevent blindness.

 Symptoms & Risk Factors

 Understanding the symptoms and risk factors will help identify AMD earlier.

 Research shows that impaired dark adaptation is the earliest warning sign of AMD.

 Is your practice making the best use of the available AMD testing methods?

 Patients with early AMD or at risk of AMD can benefit from early intervention to delay or prevent blindness.

 How Dark Adaptation Testing Helps Detect AMD